-A new display has been added to Version 5.0 which is designed to make setting up and running mimic moves easier and faster.
-When the "Show Mimic" button on the side menu bar is clicked, a display pops up that has all the required buttons and setting for configuring and running mimic moves.
+Mimic display is designed to make setting up and running mimic moves easier and faster.
+When $View \rightarrow Mimic Controls$ is selected, a display pops up that has all the required buttons and setting for configuring and running mimic moves.
 In this move the normal Mimic Off/Mimic Learn button is not required and is greyed out.